Live Action Toy Story: Production

-Most of Live Action Toy Storys approximately $1,000 budget depended on loans from around 150 family members and friends from their church, some of whom also served as actors in the film.
+The budget was funded through loans from around family members and friends, some of whom also served as actors in the film.

 Pauley's home served as the location for both Andy and Sid's rooms.
-Three places, two arcades in Mesa and Oregon and a Tempe Peter Piper Pizza restaurant, were the locations for Pizza Planet.
+Two arcades in Mesa and Oregon, and a Tempe Peter Piper Pizza restaurant, were the locations for Pizza Planet.

 Live Action Toy Story was shot over the course of two years, with editing done during filming.
-The first six months of shooting was done on Saturdays and spent on the scenes that took place in Andy's room.
-By the summer of 2011 with school not in session and more friends available for collaboration, more scenes were filmed around the home and on the streets, with backgrounds of homes shot in neighborhoods close to them.
+The first six months of shooting concentrated on scenes that took place in Andy's room.
+More scenes were filmed in 2011 around the home and on the streets, with backgrounds of homes shot in neighborhoods close to the creators.
+A challenge when scouting locations in Arizona was making the settings look similar to Californian suburbs, including outdoor scenes.